QingxuanTuo/webcam-pm25-toolbox/README.md

 The `Start` column represents the start time of each hourly measurement interval.

 ---

-## How to Use

-1. Open `eea_pm25_downloader.ipynb`
-2. Modify the time range in the parameter section:

-        api_start = "YYYY-MM-DDTHH:MM:SSZ"
-        api_end   = "YYYY-MM-DDTHH:MM:SSZ"

 # 03 ERA5 Meteorological Data Collection and Processing